apache/dubbo-go/README.md

 ## License

-Apache Dubbo-go software is licenced under the Apache License Version 2.0.
+Apache Dubbo-go software is licensed under the Apache License Version 2.0.
 See the LICENSE file for details.